AppliNH/Elephant/README.md

 Elephants are so so great that there are other commands they understand :)

+## Install

+You can either :
+- Run `go install github.com/applinh/elephant`
+- Or clone the repo if you previously run `go build -o elephant` and then use the binary `./elephant`

 ## Commands

-- `walk`: Start a stack using a docker-compose file.
+- `walk`: Start a stack using a compose file.
 The CLI will also ask you to name your elephant, this is important.
+    - `-f` : Specify the past to your compose file
+    - `-e` : Specify the elephant name.
+If you don't specify any, the CLI will ask you to specify one in interactive mode
 - `ls`: List the elephants and the containers they carry.
 - `stomp`: Your elephant will drop and stomp on all the containers he carries (in a short way, it stops the containers associated to your elephant).
+    - You have to add an addition argument, which is the name of your elephant

 ## Examples

-You can either use `go run main.go`, or `./elephant` if you previously run `go build -o elephant`.

-- `elephant walk ~/garbageDir/cool.yml` or `elephant walk ./cool.yml`
+- `elephant walk -f ~/garbageDir/cool.yml` or `elephant walk -f ./cool.yml`
 - `elephant stomp myStack`
 - `elephant ls`

-I'd recommend to set your GOPATH env variable and then run `go install applinh/elephant` so you can directly use the `elephant` command anywhere.
+I'd recommend to set your GOPATH env variable and then run `go install github.com/applinh/elephant` so you can directly use the `elephant` command anywhere.

 ## 🐘❤️